freedomofpress/securedrop-workstation-docs/docs/admin/reference/troubleshooting_connection.rst

 - ``sys-net``
 - ``sys-whonix`` (during updates)

-You can verify whether a VM is running or not by clicking the "Q" icon in the system tray (top right).
+You can verify whether a VM is running or not by clicking the |blue_qube| icon in the system tray (top right).
 Only VMs that are currently running will appear in the
 list: